- Learn to surf on beautiful Balinese beaches

-- Share your lunch with the mischievous monkeys of Monkey Forest in Kuta
+- Share your lunch with the mischievous monkeys of Monkey Forest

 - Visit the local Ubud community and walk through the famous emerald rice terraces

 - Tour untouched Gili Trawangan and meet a Sasak tribe in Kuta Lombok

 - Swim with sea turtles and snorkel through the crystal-clear waters around the Gili Islands

 Discover the very best of Bali’s beaches and culture on this fantastic 8 or 13 day tour.
 Tour spiritual temples, trek though vivid green rice terraces, snorkel in turquoise waters, and bathe beneath beautiful cascading falls as you journey around some of Indonesia’s most breath-taking island landscapes.
 You’ll also enjoy unique cultural experiences, such as visiting a local school, participating in a cooking class, and visiting a coffee plantation to see how the world’s most expensive coffee is made – simply put, this is a once-in-a-lifetime adventure.

 Welcome to beautiful Bali!
 On day one, you’ll be collected from the airport and taken to your accommodation in Canggu.
 You’ll have the opportunity to meet the rest of the group and get your bearings and, depending on the time you arrive, you’ll have the afternoon to explore the town, chill out on the white sandy beaches, before sitting down to a welcome dinner and relaxing with a few drinks in the evening.

 Today, we'll visit the beautiful Uluwatu Temple that looks out over the sparkling Indian Ocean.
 After basking in the incredible views, we’ll hit the beach and enjoy a chilled-out surfing lesson with some local instructors.
 Spend some time riding the waves, before pulling out the glad rags and enjoying the island's famous nightlife.